Nocs782/Senior-Project-Front-End-Part/README.md

 - Responsive design for different screen sizes
 - Vue Router for navigation
 - State management (Vuex or Pinia if implemented)
+- Creation of item cards from the Database (Using backend from other code)

 ## Installation
 To set up the project locally, follow these steps: